 .At celebrations on Veteran’s Day there are a few grizzled vets left who fought in these Philippine jungles, but time has rolled over most of them.

-By the side of the road, near Mogpog, is a tall piece of ordnance propped up outside a food mart.
+By the side of the road, just outside Mogpog, is a tall piece of ordnance propped up outside a food mart.
 It is like the biggest ball of twine somewhere in the Midwest, an Indian teepee hotel along Route 66, the Brown Derby in Los Angeles.

 To people in the Philippines, Japan is not liked.
 People remember their grandfather’s killed along with Americans, remember Japanese death marches.

-World War 2 fades in significance, buried as generations pile one upon another.
+World War 2 fades in significance, buried as generations pile one atop another.

-We are into the entertainment age, and, World Wars are far from people’s minds.
+Now, we are into the entertainment age and World Wars are far from people’s minds.